Skip to content

 People often ask, “Why is Pornhub banned in Texas?”
 However, the state did not actually ban access to the popular site.
-Pornhub chose to block all Texas residents in March when a legal challenge to a new state law requiring websites with adult content to verify users’ ages was upheld by the U.S. Court of Appeals for the Fifth Circuit.
+Pornhub chose to block all Texas residents in in 2024 after a legal challenge to a new state law requiring websites with adult content to verify users’ ages was upheld by the U.S. Court of Appeals for the Fifth Circuit.

-The Supreme Court will ultimately determine whether Texas’ law can stand, but in the meantime, access is denied, and this is what you’ll see:
+The Supreme Court is expected to rule on whether Texas’s law can stand by late June or early July, 2025.
+However, SCOTUS indicated it was divided on the issue during a hearing earlier this year, and in the meantime, access is denied, and this is what you’ll see:

 Texas’ Age Verification Requirement

-House Bill 1181, passed in June 2023, requires adult websites to verify the age of users before they’re allowed to access adult content.
-It requires Texans to upload a photo of a government ID to access any website that devotes more than a third of its content to sexual material.
+House Bill 1181, which was passed in June 2023, requires websites with adult content to verify the age of users before they’re allowed to access the sites.
+The law requires Texans to upload a photo of a government ID to access any website that devotes more than a third of its content to sexual material.

 “Oh yeah, that’s real safe,” one person commented.
 “Lawmakers do not understand technology.”